IIIF/training/dhsi/day-one/cantaloupe.md

 ### Basic Auth

-WHile a driving goal of IIIF is openness, sometimes institutions have sensitive information that needs to be restricted.
+While a driving goal of IIIF is openness, sometimes institutions have sensitive information that needs to be restricted.

-In such, an enterprise level server like Cantaloupe can help you with these issues.
+In such cases, an enterprise level server like Cantaloupe can help you with these issues.

 We won't implement anything in detail here, but it's important to have a sense of how it works and how you could take it further.

 Different institutions will have different authorization and authentication needs, so this a place that each institution will like implement its own policy.

-But Cantaloupe comes with way to implement custom rules and policies, namely through its CustomDelegate Class.
+But Cantaloupe comes with a way to implement custom rules and policies, namely through its CustomDelegate Class.

 In this case we're going to implement a very simple authentication procedure called basic auth.